k2view-academy/K2View-Academy/articles/Cloud/03_cloud_manager/02_spaces.md

 2. Define the what and where: The name of the space, the project, the profile and where it shall be created - the site.
 According to your deployment, each of the select list might contain one or more options.
 3. Click on the 'Create' button.

-The Space card then appears at the top left of the Spaces list, as the list is ordered by creation date, from newer to older.
-In addition, as long as you do not left the spaces page it is visually emphasized with a gray border.
+The newly created Space card then appears at the top left of the Spaces list, as the list is arranged by creation date, from newer to older.
+In addition, as long as you do not leave the Spaces page, it is visually emphasized with a gray border.

-The space creation process has 3 states - Create, Start and Ready/Error.
+The Space creation process has 3 states - Create, Start and Ready/Error.
 A progress bar indicates in which state the card is currently exists.
 Note that even if you leave the page and get back, you will still see the state and the progress bar, for any action you make.

 > space creation process might vary between project and profiles.
 For non Studio spaces, the space creation contains also the step of build and deploy execution, which might takes time in case the deployment also responsible to make some further automatic processes execution, defined in [deploy.flow](/articles/19_Broadway/09a_automatic_flows_execution_upon_deploy.md) or as user jobs.